-We’re loving that the NY Times is giving autism some time in the spotlight, and we love that they are encouraging folks to see a doctor with concerns.
-However, we know from our clinical practice that families can get confused if the focus is only on a short list of stereotypical symptoms.
-We also want families to seek support for concerns, do not be satisfied with a suggestion to “wait and see” if your child is better at the next visit.
+The NY Times is giving autism some time in the spotlight.
+We love that they are encouraging folks to see a doctor with concerns.
+We also know that families can get confused if the focus is only on a short list of stereotypical symptoms.

 We encourage families to say no to any recommendation to “wait-and-see.”
 Instead, seek more information if you have concerns for your child.
-CLEAR Child can help.
-Contact us to learn more about our approach to assessment, management, and coaching.
+CLEAR Child can help!

 Contact us to schedule a FREE 20-minute discovery session to understand what’s going on with your child.